 - Properties that define objects physically such as size, position, rotation, etc.

 - Properties that deliver the core function of the object, like each object has a unique purpose.

 - Properties that define response to the user-action (Interaction).

-Now I hope that this article brings you a clearer idea about different kinds of objects in ActivePresenter and helps in better utilizing ActivePresenter for creating screencasts and eLearning courses.
+By default, each type of object has a separate look-and-feel and a group of attributes called Styles that you can customize it by changing color, transparency, text, etc. Now I hope that this article brings you a clearer idea about different kinds of objects in ActivePresenter and helps in better utilizing ActivePresenter for creating screencasts and eLearning courses.